-- > (almost) full control over them, including copy on - > write functionality when inode contents or properties i.e. for us, the ability to share inodes between completely different process and user spaces is essential because of resource consumption.
+- > the inodes are shared in a way that the guest has - > (almost) full control over them, including copy on - > write functionality when inode contents or properties - > change (see unification for details)

 In my proposal, the assignment of values to inode->userns, and enforcement, is left to the filesystem.
 So a filesystem can be written that understands and interprets global user ids, or, to mimic what you have, a simple stackable cow filesystem could be used.